dyninst/dyninst/docs/proccontrol/overview.rst

 Alternatively, the ProcControlAPI user can register a light-weight callback that is invoked when a callback is ready.
-This light-weight callback provides no information about the Event and may occur on another thread or from a signal handler—the ProcControlAPI user is encouraged to keep this callback minimal.
+This light-weight callback provides no information about the Event and may occur on another thread or from a signal handler-the ProcControlAPI user is encouraged to keep this callback minimal.

 It is important for a user to respond promptly to a callback